ajs124/thingweb.node-wot/API.md

 ### What to do with the library

-Two main functionalities of node-wot is to creating a WoT Thing and interacting with another WoT Thing.
-These can be also combined to have a Thing interacts with other Things.
+The two main functionalities of node-wot are creating WoT Things and interacting with other WoT Things.
+This can be combined into a Thing that interacts with other Things.

 #### Creating a WoT Thing
 Creating a WoT Thing is called exposing a Thing.
 Exposing a Thing creates a Thing Description that can be used to by others to interact with this Thing.